Viewer Rating

 The film's central conflict revolves around supernatural good versus evil and individual salvation, which is inherently apolitical.
 While it critiques institutional divine power, its solution emphasizes individual moral choice and restoring cosmic balance rather than promoting a specific political ideology.

-Zed Martin, a character canonically depicted as white in the Hellblazer comics, is portrayed by a Latina actress in the 2014 Constantine series, constituting a race swap.
+The character Zed Martin, who is canonically depicted as white in the Hellblazer comics, is portrayed by Angélica Celaya, a Latina actress, in the 2014 television series.

 The series operates within a Christian cosmology, affirming the reality of angels, demons, heaven, and hell.
 While individual characters and institutions may be flawed, the narrative validates the core tenets of Christian spiritual warfare and the struggle for salvation.